 TPST-1495 (dual EP2/ep4 antagonist)

 A first-in-class antagonist selective for two receptors in the prostaglandin (PGE2) pathway, EP2 and EP4.
 Prostaglandins are expressed by advancing tumors and signaling through both EP2 and EP4 drives both tumor growth and immune suppression.
 The EP2 and EP4 receptor targets are highly expressed in diverse malignancies, including colorectal, lung, gastric and endometrial cancers.
-TPST-1495 is progressing through a Phase 1/1b monotherapy study and is expected to begin combination studies in 2021.
+TPST-1495 is progressing through Phase 1/1b monotherapy and combination studies.